MaxTheMooshroom/MaxTheMooshroom.github.io/splice/day_0.md

 my iterations and what I hope to accomplish with each one.

 ### Iteration 1
-For each API in the first iteration I will do the following:
+For each API in the first iteration I will do the following:<br>
+:black_square_button: OpenGL    :black_square_button: DirectX11    :black_square_button: Vulkan
 - [ ] Create an OS interface for Windows
 - [ ] Create a Window
 - [ ] Render a triangle to the Window